U.S. warship sails through strategic Taiwan Strait amid China tension

 China has repeatedly sent military aircraft and ships to circle Taiwan on exercises in the past few years and worked to isolate it internationally, whittling down its few remaining diplomatic allies.

-Reporting by Idrees Ali; additional reporting by Yimou Lee in TAIPEI; Editing by Richard Chang and Leslie Adler
+Reporting by Idrees Ali; additional reporting by Yimou Lee in TAIPEI; Editing by Leslie Adler, Robert Birsel